We believe that everyone who works for Dr. Martens or wears our boots should be part of a community where they feel accepted and included.

 Supporting communities around the world is part of who we are at Dr. Martens.

-We have a history of supporting causes that work to advance social justice issues, including support for anti-racism, LGBTQIA+ rights, and mental health initiatives – all of which we know our people are passionate about.
-Over the past year, this impact has been amplified through our efforts as a company, as well as by the Dr. Martens Foundation.
+We have a history of supporting causes that work to advance social justice issues, including support for anti-racism causes, LGBTQIA+ rights, and mental health initiatives – all of which we know our people are passionate about.
+This impact is amplified through our efforts as a company, as well as by the Dr. Martens Foundation.

 The Dr. Martens FoundatioN